anycable/docs.anycable.io/docs/guides/python.md

 > port and require an auth key, see [securing the broadcast
 > endpoint](../anycable-go/broadcasting.md#securing-http-endpoint).

+That's it.
+Your Python backend now drives realtime through three HTTP-level
+pieces: a token, a signed stream name, and a POST.
+No SDK, no persistent connection to maintain.

 ## Framework notes

 The integration is the same regardless of framework, because it is just token